ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 To change the color of `firefox` and tabs based on the open tab you can install [this](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/) extension.

-To change the firefox icon color after downloading the icon you should copy the `firefox` icon to the user applications directory and change the path of the iocn.
-My prefered icons are [this](https://icon-icons.com/icon/firefox-reality-browser-logo/152988) and [this](https://www.flaticon.com/free-icons/firefox).
+To change the Firefox icon color after downloading the icon you should copy the `firefox` icon to the user applications directory and change the path of the icon.
+My preferred icons are [this](https://icon-icons.com/icon/firefox-reality-browser-logo/152988) and [this](https://www.flaticon.com/free-icons/firefox).

 ```bash
 mkdir -p ~/.icons/firefox/